imagej/imagej.github.io/_pages/Principles.md

 **Is there one superior automatic algorithm?**

-For all of the reasons outlined above, NO\!
+For all of the reasons outlined above, NO!
 But this is not really a problem.
 It is akin to asking the question "Is there one superior food?".
 As is the case with biological protocols in general, most algorithms are developed serving a specific purpose or solving a specific extraction problem.
 Thus, performance is relative and depends on the image content and quality, and the intended use of the pattern extracted.
 This last statement can be understood in terms of a single image from which an experimenter may want to extract overall cell shape in one investigation but nuclear texture in another.
 Every basic method needs to be tested to determine if any of its implementations do a good job for every single new question to be answered.
 In this regard, there are many more algorithms published and otherwise being developed, and you might want to think about implementing one in an ImageJ plugin yourself and providing it to the community :-)

 ### Which automatic methods do exist for binarization?